 James Naiden is an Anglophile living in Minnesota.
 He also likes culture from almost every other place – Ireland, France, the former Soviet Union, the many Spanish-speaking countries.
 His most recent novel is The Chafings of Mortals (2011).
 Three other novels are bursting to see print.
 He was born in Texas in 1943, has worked as a radio and print reporter, has never found a wife, and usually votes Liberal or Green in American political races.
 (More than you want to know?
 Don’t blame you.)
 The world has always been topsy-turvy - and to understand this, poetry is necessary and welcome.

 Fiona Sinclair reviews for numerous poetry magazines including IS&T and Happenstance.
 She is the editor of the on line poetry magazine Message in a Bottle.
-Hew second pamphlet A game of Hide and Seek is due out in May 2012.
+Hew second pamphlet A game of Hide and Seek was published in 2012.